2019 Baltimore Ravens season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: Baltimore Ravens 59, Miami Dolphins 10

 The Ravens scored a franchise-high 42 points in the first half and Lamar Jackson threw five touchdown passes with no interceptions and became the youngest quarterback to achieve a perfect passer rating.
 All three of the Ravens' Heisman Trophy winners (Jackson, Mark Ingram II and Robert Griffin III) were involved in scoring plays.

 The Dolphins gave up 49 yards on the first play from scrimmage and a total of 643 yards in the game, the most yards any Dolphins team has surrendered in a single game in franchise history.
 The 59 points were also the most surrendered by any Dolphins team in a regular season game.
+The 59–10 Ravens victory was also the largest margin of victory in Ravens history.

 Week 2: Baltimore Ravens 23, Arizona Cardinals 17

 Lamar Jackson threw two touchdown passes, bringing him to seven through two games, setting a new franchise record for the most touchdown passes in the team's first two games of a season.
 Jackson also ran for a game high of 120 yards.
 Former Ravens' sack leader Terrell Suggs did not register a single sack against his former team.

 The Cardinals were able to drive the ball within the Ravens' 5-yard line in each of the first three quarters, but the Ravens defense held them to a field goal each time.